-Charities cease to be qualified for registration if an officer becomes disqualified after they have been originally certified, so failure to notify places the charity’s registration with the Commission in peril.
-There is, therefore, an ongoing obligation to ensure that officer disqualifications are identified and then notified to the Commission without delay.
+Charities cease to be qualified for registration if an officer becomes disqualified after they have been originally certified, so failure to notify places the charity’s registration under the Charities Act in peril.
+There is, therefore, an ongoing obligation to ensure that officer disqualifications are identified and then notified to Charities Services without delay.
 The only safe course, in my view, is that potential disqualifications should become a regular agenda item for meetings of a charity’s governance committee or board.

-The Commission advises that “Our Monitoring and Investigations team will start contacting charities later this year to confirm that they are not operating with disqualified officers.”
+The Commission advised that “Our Monitoring and Investigations team will start contacting charities later this year to confirm that they are not operating with disqualified officers.”

 Promotion of amateur sport – clarifying charitable status